Best Cold Weather Running Clothes for Women for 2026 (Recommended by a Running Coach)

 Moisture-Wicking Base Layers

 Moisture-wicking base layers are designed to pull sweat away from your skin and transfer it to the outer layers of your clothing, where it can evaporate more easily.
-This not only helps to prevent that dreaded clammy feeling, but it also reduces the risk of chafing and irritation caused by wet fabric rubbing against your skin.
+This not only prevents that dreaded clammy feeling, but it also reduces the risk of chafing caused by wet fabric rubbing against your skin.

 When choosing a moisture-wicking base layer, look for fabrics that are specifically designed for high-intensity activities.
-Materials such as polyester, nylon, and merino wool are known for their moisture-wicking, quick-drying properties and are often used in performance apparel.
+Materials such as polyester, nylon, and merino wool are known for their moisture-wicking, quick-drying properties.

 Under Armour Women’s ColdGear Authentics Compression Mock